An "attractive" idea

 Imagine that in the future real estate listings:

 2 bedroom apartment.
 Free broadband internet (over powerlines).
-Walkable neighborhood. $650.
+Walkable neighborhood. $650.or

 Higher home values, business receipts and workers living in the area would generate more tax revenue for the town.
 Everyone wins.